 Continual improvement has always been at the heart of the organisation and the results can be seen through our sustained record of achievement.
-In the External Auditor's Audit Letter dated October 2017, the Council received a qualified Value for Money conclusion due to the Inadequate Ofsted judgement on Children's Services which was published in December 2016., The letter also stated that:-
+The External Auditor is responsible for providing a Value for Money conclusion for the Council annually and this is reported in their Audit Report dated June 2017 and their Audit Letter dated October 2017.
+Whilst the Council received a qualified Value for Money conclusion due to the Inadequate Ofsted judgement on Children's Services which was published in December 2016.

+The Report also stated that:-